Mitali92/SYSC5709W-Project/README.md

 1. make all - will compile the program and tests Executables will be - bookify and all_tests

-The tests depend on an external library which can be installed using the instructions here: https://libcheck.github.io/check/web/install.html
+The tests depend on an external library 'Check' which can be installed using the instructions here: https://libcheck.github.io/check/web/install.html

 **Manuals**